cooleydw494/codemonkeys-docs/src/assets/md/monkeys.md

 ## 🍹 Mixins

-Mixins are a way to extend the functionality of a Monkey without having to create a new class.
-They are a great way to share functionality between Monkeys, and to keep your code DRY.
+`Mixin`s are a way to extend the functionality of a `Monkey` without having to create a new class.
+They are a great way to share functionality between `Monkey`s, and to keep your code DRY.

-For example, you could use a Mixin to add a set of Monkey Prop values that always apply for a particular WORK_PATH / project.
+For example, you could use a `Mixin` to add a set of Monkey Prop values that always apply for a particular WORK_PATH / project.

 ```python
 class MyProjectWorkspace: